taki1611/CodingProjects/README.md

 Beginner:
 Code a calculator
+Code a tetris game
+Code a snake game

 1. Language learning app that is fun
 2. Digital diary or journal where you can write what you want